South Dakota Home Study Guide

 “What are some parenting skills you liked about your own childhood?
 If you could, would you do anything differently?”

 The purpose of the South Dakota adoption home study interview is to get to know you and your spouse better as individuals, not just names on a piece of paper.
 Your social worker is not looking for perfection, just a realistic portrait of your family dynamic.
 The observations the social worker makes during the in-home visit will be used in issuing your final decree of adoption in South Dakota.

 Post-Placement Visits in SD

 Your in-home visits won’t be the last time that you see your SD adoption home study professional.
 After an adopted child has been placed with your family, you will start to receive post-placement visits up until the adoption is finalized in court.
 During these visits, your home study professional will observe how well the adopted child is integrating with their new family.
 Your social worker will also provide helpful resources to make your transition to post-placement life a smooth one.

 If you have any questions about what the post-placement visit involves, please visit 1-800-homestudy for more information.

 To help organize everything you’ll need, you can start using a South Dakota adoption home study checklist.
 This list will give you a nice breakdown of everything that your home study provider might ask for.

-If you’re ready to start your home study for adoption in South Dakota, please call 1-800-ADOPTION to receive free information.
+If you’re ready to start your infant adoption process in South Dakota with American Adoptions, please call 1-800-ADOPTION to receive free information.
 You are also welcome to visit 1-800-homestudy.com for a sample adoption home study and other great resources.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.